lmorchard/blog.decafbad.com/_posts/2011-11-01-readerpocalypse.markdown

 [google reader]: http://reader.google.com

 I also found a replacement for my old del.icio.us network in Google Reader's social features.
-I could follow people, and the the stream of things *they* shared and commented on turned into a great stream of news curated and pre-filtered by likeminded people.
+I could follow people, and the stream of things *they* shared and annotated turned into a great source of news curated and pre-filtered by likeminded people.

 Well, as it turns out, Google's [recent changes][] to Reader just removed all of the above.
-In exchange, they added a couple of buttons to +1 and share items to Google+.
+In exchange, they added a couple of buttons to +1 and share items to Google+, which streamlines things for them and encourages more use of the new service.

 [As I wrote][] on Google+, the net result is nothing to stomp and shout about, but there's nothing there that makes me happier.
 As I